What Is a Health Insurance Deductible? What You Pay Before Coverage Begins

 Can you negotiate health insurance deductibles?

 Health insurance deductibles are typically non-negotiable, as it is a fixed part of the insurance policy.
-However, you can choose from different insurance plans with varying deductibles to find the one that best fits your health needs and budget.
+However, you can choose from different insurance plans with varying deductibles to find the plan that best fits your health needs and budget.

 Sources

-2. Cigna.
+3. Cigna.
 “Copays, Deductibles and Coinsurance.”
-Accessed Feb.
-1, 2023.
+Accessed May 2, 2024.

 Get a Free Health Insurance Quote Online Now.